 “But he’s such a douche ... a dummy.”

-Grandma is looking at me for an explanation and I have none.
+Grandma looked at me for an explanation but I had none.

-Grandma pat me on the shoulder.
+Grandma patted me on the shoulder.
 “Now don’t you feel better?
 It’s always best to admit when you’re at fault.”

 Another ‘pearl of wisdom’, one I don’t like.
 I may have cut him off without meaning to, but he threatened me with a ticket.
 Until I showed him the error of his ways.
 I smiled.